LezWatch/lwtv-plugin/readme.md

 ### Vendor Files

 Stored in `/vendor/` - this has to be included for things to function properly.
+Everything is loaded by `autoload.php`.
+This is all autogenerated by Composer.

 * `/bin/` - temp holder for composer
 * `/composer/` - composer library and auto loader